SalMod91/Try/README.md

   ![Form-Dump 1 preview](/assets/images/readme-images/form-dump-1-preview.webp)
   ![Fomt-Dump 2 preview](/assets/images/readme-images/form-dump-2-preview.webp)

-### Footer
+### Footer:

   - The footer section follows the same concept as the header, creating a distinctive and consistent visual experience separating it from the rest of the website.
 It includes a smaller version of the logo, contact information and relevant social links.

   - To keep consistency with the header and the rest of the website the social links also feature an interactive design in order to promote a visual feedback to the user.
+The social links open the associated social platform in a new tab.

   - As with the header also the footer's design is consistent in all pages giving the user a sense of familiarity when navigating the website.
 ![Footer Preview](/assets/images/readme-images/footer-preview.webp)

-### Future Features
+### Future Features:

 - Multiple scrolling images in the landing page.
 - A gallery.